Presburger arithmetic

 Presburger arithmetic is the first-order theory of the natural numbers with addition, named in honor of Mojżesz Presburger, who introduced it in 1929.
 The signature of Presburger arithmetic contains only the addition operation and equality, omitting the multiplication operation entirely.
-The axioms include a schema of induction.
+The theory is computably axiomatizable; the axioms include a schema of induction.

 Presburger arithmetic is much weaker than Peano arithmetic, which includes both addition and multiplication operations.
 Unlike Peano arithmetic, Presburger arithmetic is a decidable theory.
 This means it is possible to algorithmically determine, for any sentence in the language of Presburger arithmetic, whether that sentence is provable from the axioms of Presburger arithmetic.
 The asymptotic running-time computational complexity of this algorithm is at least doubly exponential, however, as shown by Fischer & Rabin (1974).

 Overview

 The language of Presburger arithmetic contains constants 0 and 1 and a binary function +, interpreted as addition.

 In this language, the axioms of Presburger arithmetic are the universal closures of the following: